grwilson/appliance-build/README.md

 ### Step 2.
 Create and populate the ansible role directory

-The new variant that was created may need some additional customized roles.
-To do so you will need to create the role[s] that the variant needs to execute.
-These roles are located in the "live-build/misc/ansible-roles" directory and follow the ansible role directory structure (i.e. tasks, handlers, files, etc.)
+The new variant that was just created may require some customizations applied to it, that are specific to this new variant.
+In order to apply these customization, a new Ansible role can be created and used.
+All existing Ansible roles that are used to customize existing build variants are located in the "live-build/misc/ansible-roles" directory, and follow the standard Ansible role directory structure (i.e. tasks, handlers, files, etc.)

-Create a new directory or directories for the role[s] you will need for your variant.
-In this example, we will create "appliance-build.dcenter" to match the name of our variant:
+To create a new Ansible role, a new Ansible role directory will need to be created.
+In this example, the name of our Ansible role will be "appliance-build.dcenter" to match the name of our variant:

     $ mkdir -p live-build/misc/ansible-roles/appliance-build.dcenter/tasks

-There are many roles that exist in "live-build/misc/ansible-roles" and can serve as good examples.
+There are many roles that exist in "live-build/misc/ansible-roles" which can serve as good examples.

 ### Step 3.
 Update the variant configuration